Get an Appointment with a Lawyer Now

 Cross-Examination By Opposing Party

-After a witness has been treated as hostile and the party that called them has cross-examined the witness, the opposing party will also be permitted to cross-examine them.
-The opposing party will generally seek to establish that they are not hostile and give them the opportunity to explain the inconsistencies in their evidence.
+After a witness has been treated as hostile and the party that called them has cross-examined the witness, the opposing party will also be permitted to cross-examine them in the normal way.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.